 While it is less common, some people who suffer from unexplained weight gain, or who are overweight and having difficulty losing weight, may be suffering from some kind of gluten sensitivity.
 Gluten intolerance and weight gain can be closely related because a gluten sensitivity or intolerance has a direct impact on the digestive system.
 Although weight loss is usually the first thing that doctors will look for when diagnosing gluten intolerance, the opposite can also be an indicator.

 Let’s look at the gluten intolerance and weight gain connection.
-With the right information, you may be able to shed those unwanted pounds and treat an unknown illness at the same time.
+With the right information, you may be able to shed those unwanted pounds and treat an undiagnosed illness at the same time.

 Gluten Intolerance Symptoms

-While other parts of my site go into far greater detail (see my sidebar), gluten intolerance and celiac disease are similar, overlapping phenomenons.
+While other parts of my site go into far greater detail (see my sidebar), a non-celiac gluten sensitivity and celiac disease are similar phenomenons with overlapping symptoms.
 Beyond gastrointestinal distress, most of the time these diseases present themselves as malnutrition or malabsorption symptoms like anemia and osteoporosis.
 In advanced cases, patients who cannot absorb enough nutrients experience severe weight loss.
 For more on gluten intolerance symptoms, please consider these three articles on my site:

-As you should see from these various guides, the association between gluten intolerance and weight gain is somewhat counter-intuitive to what most commonly occurs.
+As you should see from these various lessons, the association between gluten intolerance and weight gain is somewhat counter-intuitive to what most commonly occurs.

 Why Weight Gain and Not Weight Loss?